Travel in picturesque serenity from Cloverdale to Albion through a tree-lined “tunnel to the sea.”

 With a few exceptions, the couple dozen vineyards in Anderson Valley aren’t the sort you can name-drop.
 That’s a good thing.
 Compared with the giant operations elsewhere in Northern California, the business of making wine in Mendocino County is intimate and unpretentious—pinot on a human scale.
 At wineries like Jim Ball Vineyards, Foursight Wines, Toulouse Vineyards, Roederer Estate, and Navarro Vineyards tastings are cheap or free and refreshingly casual.
 No need for reservations—just meander along Highway 128 until you like the look of a place.

 Albion River Campground

 All good things must end, and Highway 128 does so abruptly, just minutes from the edge of the continent.
 Where it stops, Highway 1 picks up, so continue north, up a ridge, until you’re peering down at the Pacific.
 Push on three miles more, crossing the Albion River Bridge, then take an immediate right.
 Down a short road you’ll find the Albion River Campground, a picturesque, pet-friendly RV resort and boat launch.
 The site was once home to a thriving mill town complete with railroad, post office, hotel, and a steady stream of lumber schooners awaiting freight just offshore.
 Eight decades after the last mill closed, you can still poke around this quirky little piece of land, query the abalone divers, and explore the Albion River by kayak or canoe.

-Let the AAA Vacation Experts help plan your next road trip.
+Let the AAA Complimentary Travel Agents help plan your next road trip.

 This article was first published in October 2011.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.